 This day celebrates a variety of things.
 In its Catholic version, it celebrates Mary's rise to heaven.
 But there's a lot more to this story.

-Back in 1637, King Louis XIII hoped for a sun and called on the country to pray to her to grant his wish.
+Back in 1637, King Louis XIII hoped for a son and called on the country to pray to Mary to grant his wish.
 The king issued the decree on 15 August, placing the nation under Mary's protection and making it one of the major France national holidays.

 But more than a century later, Emperor Napoleon (the ruler the French love to hate) was also born on 15 August, and he would forever resent having to share his birthday with Mary's special day, and because of a royal decree to boot.